nitinprakash96/nitinprakash96.github.io/_posts/2018-06-26-Diving-deep-into-Reinforcement-learning.markdown

 - We will follow a ___greedy___ approach now.
 What I mean to say is that we will select the moves that will lead us to a higher value state or we can say the state with higher probability of winning.

-- Sometimes we make a ___exploratory___ random movebecause they cause us to experience states that we might otherwise never see.
+- Sometimes we make a ___exploratory___ random move because they cause us to experience states that we might otherwise never see.

 <p align="center">
   <img src="/images/3_post/tictacttoe.png">